 Council Tax bands are based on how much a property was worth on:

-You might be able to challenge your Council Tax band if you have evidence that suggests the band is wrong.
+You can challenge your Council Tax band if you think the band is wrong.

 - your property has changed - for example, it’s been demolished, split into multiple properties or merged into one

 - your property’s use has changed - for example, part of your property is now used for business

 - your local area has changed - for example, a new supermarket has been built

 They’ll also review it if you’ve been paying Council Tax on your property for less than 6 months.

 If you have a different reason and you’ve been paying Council Tax on the property for 6 months or more, you can still challenge your band.
 The VOA will only be able to review it if there’s enough evidence for why you think it’s wrong.